Slip, Trip and Fall Accidents

 - Did poor lighting contribute to the accident?

-An experienced slip and fall lawyer in Los Angeles will help uncover contributing circumstances to your accident.
+An experienced slip and fall lawyer in Los Angeles will help uncover contributing circumstances to your accident, whether you were hurt in a supermarket, in the stairwell of your apartment building, at a hotel pool, on government property, or anywhere else.
 Even if your own carelessness was partly to blame, you may still be entitled to some compensation.
 Most cases result in a satisfactory out-of-court settlement with the property owners and/or their insurance companies.
 If a negotiated settlement cannot be attained, your attorney will pursue a court award by trial.

 Common slip and fall injuries that merit litigation